 WSJ Economists' 10-Year Yield Forecasts:

-Earlier this week the Wall Street Journal posted the results of its June Survey of economists (xls file).
-In the past my main interest in these forecasts has been the GDP estimates.
-But today my attention is fixed on the estimates for 10-year yields.
+Earlier this month the Wall Street Journal posted the results of its August Survey of economists conducted August 3-6 (xls file).
+Let's take another look at their estimates for 10-year yields.
 The various Federal Reserve strategies in recent years (ZIRP, QE1, QE2 and Operation Twist) have focused on lowering interest rates, for which the 10-year note yield is an interesting "tell".

 As the snapshot above clearly illustrates, the 10-year note has been in a secular rally, as signified by falling yields, since the weekly yield peaked at 15.68 in October 1981.
 I've included recessions, inflation (based on the CPI) and the Fed Funds Rate to help us understand the role of the Federal Reserve in managing the long-term behavior of this asset class.

 Are we nearing a reversal of this trend?
 The economists who participated in the survey, for the most part, certainly think so.

 As I type this, the CBOE Interest Rate 10-Year (TNX) is hovering around 1.75, five basis points below yesterday's 1.80 close according to Treasury data.
 The mean (average) of economists' estimates grows from 1.83 at year's end to 3.25 in December 2014.
 At the high end of the range, one economist sees the 10-year yield above 5.80 by the end of 2014.

 Could yields surprise in the other direction?
 That is to say, continue falling?
 We saw the 10-year yield hit an all-time closing low of 1.43 on July 25th.